JeffMcClintock/GMPI/README.md

 *sensible default behaviour* for advanced features.
 Sample-accurate MIDI and parameter automation is *built-in* to the framework.
 And you can easily override the defaults when you need to.

 # Metadata in XML
 Rather than writing a lot of repetitive code to describe the plugin, GMPI uses a concise plain text format (XML).
-This is more future proof than the rigid fixed 'descriptors' of other plugin APIs, because you can add new features or flags without breaking any existing plugins or DAWs.
+This is more future-proof than the rigid fixed 'descriptors' of other plugin APIs, because you can add new features or flags without breaking any existing plugins or DAWs.
 Here's the description of the example gain plugin...

 ```XML